learnrelay/learnrelay/content/mutations/mutation-types.md

 If we used `prepend`, we could prepend the edge instead.

 Note that most of the time it is sufficient to only use one key `''` inside `rangeBehaviors`.
 If you need different behaviour depending on some other value of the connection, you can add different keys and define different behaviour.
-Check [this article](http://mgiroux.me/2016/the-mysterious-relay-range-behaviours/) for further details.

 ## FIELDS_CHANGE